 How Much Does A Short Sale Cost

-The lenders approve Short Sales and will agree to pay all of these fees in an effort to avoid bigger losses they would face through foreclosure.
+Lenders will agree to pay all of these fees in an effort to avoid bigger losses they would face through foreclosure.

 Am I Responsible For Any Upfront Fees In A Short Sale?